zmievsa/cadwyn/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 > [!NOTE]
-> All Cadwyn repositories and community spaces are governed by our code of conduct below,
+> All Cadwyn's community spaces are governed by our code of conduct below,
 > as well as the Python Software Foundation's [Code of Conduct](https://www.python.org/psf/conduct/).

 ## Our Pledge